-54. New compressor (MD #203013) comes filled.
+^{68.} New compressor (MD #183515) comes filled.
 If installing on 2014 and prior models, refer to Service Bulletin 1254.

-If Fleetguard ES Compleat® is unavailable, use a coolant concentrate or prediluted coolant intended for use with heavy duty diesel engines and meet a minimum of the following chemical and physical properties:
+If Fleetguard® ES Compleat[TM] is unavailable, use a coolant concentrate or prediluted coolant intended for use with heavy duty diesel engines.
+Ensure coolant meets a minimum of the following chemical and physical properties:

-- Provides cylinder cavitation protection according to fleet study run at or above 60% load capacity. - Protects the cooling system metals (cast iron, aluminum alloys, and copper alloys such as brass) from corrosion.
+- · Provides cylinder cavitation protection according to fleet study run at or above 60% load capacity. - Protects the cooling system metals (cast iron, aluminum alloys, and copper alloys such as brass) from corrosion.

-The additive package must be part of one of the following coolant mixtures:
+An additive package should contain one of the following coolant mixtures: